LIBERATING FOOTBALL TRAVEL

 The team that Stein inherited, partly built by Bobby Ancell but mainly by Andy Dickson, included forwards Charlie Dickson, Harry Melrose and Dave Thomson, and goalkeeper Eddie Connachan.
 Thomson and Dickson, the club’s record scorer, claimed the two goals that beat Celtic in the Scottish Cup final of 1961, earning the Pars their first major honour.
 Another member of that side, Northern Ireland international defender Willie Cunningham, would replace Stein after he left in 1964.

 For all the legend surrounding Stein, it was Cunningham who led what is arguably considered to be Dunfermline’s best-ever side, that of 1964-65.
 The Pars came within one point of a league title, lost the Scottish Cup final by the odd goal in five to Stein’s new club Celtic, and took Athletic Bilbao to a play-off in the Fairs Cup after beating VfB Stuttgart in the previous round.
-Dropped for the cup final but otherwise prolific at East End Park was later Champions League-winning manager Alex Ferguson.
+Dropped for the cup final but otherwise prolific at East End Park was later legendary manager Alex Ferguson.

 This was the era when great European names came to Dunfermline: Újpest Dózsa, Everton and Real Zaragoza all graced East End Park.
 Putting aside the narrow defeats against Bilbao, Dinamo Zagreb and Valencia, the Pars still overcame Everton and Spartak Brno.
 Their best run, during the George Farm era in 1968-69, saw Dunfermline beat Olympiacos and Jeff Astle’s WBA at the Hawthorns, only to fall to eventual winners Slovan Bratislava in the semi-final.